debrakayh/ELK-Stack-Project/README.md

         filebeats and metricbeats

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._

+        - Filebeats collects data about open files how often they've been accessed and by whom.
+        - Metricbeats collects data about the VM metrics and performance... memory usage, CPU usage

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: